Menu Content/Inhalt

 • Be sensitive about how close they want you to sit to them, how much company they want, and how much talking is comfortable for them.
 People vary widely on this, and it is important to ask each one what is comfortable for him or her.

 • People's skin seems to become more sensitive as they approach death.
 Even gentle stroking may be irritating at such times.
-Merely gently holding their hand may be the most comfortable.
+Merely holding their hand gently may be the most comfortable.

 • Understand that as they approach death, they may withdraw as part of the process of saying good-by to this life and all that it has meant.
-This means that they may be unable to focus or absorb what is going on around them or with family members, and they may not want to visit as much with loved ones as they did before.
+They may be unable to focus or absorb what is going on around them or with family members, and they may not want to visit as much with loved ones as they did before.
 It is important not to have your feelings hurt, but to understand that this may be a necessary part of their preparation for death.

-• It seems that the dying often have the ability to choose the actual moment of dying and so it is not uncommon for people to die when their loved ones are out of the room, even for the briefest of times to spare them.
+• It seems that the dying often have the ability to choose the actual moment of dying and so it is not uncommon for people to die when their loved ones are out of the room, even for the briefest of times, to spare them.
 It appears as if some people who are dying find it easier to let go when they are alone.
 Not understanding this, families often feel unnecessarily guilty under such circumstances.

 • Terminally ill people may remain close to death for a long period of time if they are waiting for a significant relative or friend to come to the bedside, in order to complete unfinished business with them before going into spirit.